-Attorney Pamela Peynado Stewart is a Partner of Lee & Peynado Immigration Law Group.
-At the age of 29, Pamela became the youngest and only female partner in the history of the firm.
-Pamela handles a variety of immigration issues with a focus on deportation, removal and family based immigration cases.
-Born in Santo Domingo, Dominican Republic, Pamela migrated to New York City and later moved to Georgia.
+Attorney Pamela Peynado Stewart is a Partner at Lee & Peynado Immigration Law Group.
+At the age of 29, she became the youngest and only female partner in the history of the firm.
+Mrs. Peynado Stewart handles a variety of immigration issues with a focus on deportation, removal and family based immigration cases.
+Born in Santo Domingo, Dominican Republic, she migrated to New York City and later moved to Georgia.

 Mrs. Peynado Stewart attended Georgia State University (GSU), where she was named GSU’s Faculty Scholar for academic achievement.
 In 2006, while a student at GSU, she began working as a receptionist for Lee, Lynch & Ford.
 It was under the supervision of George E. Lee, that she developed a passion for immigration law and helping others through the process.
 Her life experience as an immigrant made working in the field of immigration law the perfect fit.
 Mrs. Peynado Stewart went on to obtain a law degree from Georgia State University College of Law.
 During her matriculation, she was elected to serve as the President of the Hispanic Student Bar Association and selected to be a member of the school’s Student Trial Lawyer Association.